 Emergency advice.

-Our Assistance Dog Programme is regulated by Assistance Dogs International (ADI) and their standards guide our training and management of our dogs.
+Our Assistance Dog Programme is regulated by Assistance Dogs International (ADI), and their standards guide our training and management of our dogs.
 Please visit the ADI website to learn more.

 What is the estimated annual cost of having an Assistance Dog?

-The estimated minimum yearly cost of having an Assistance Dog in your family is €1,700 per annum, please see the last section of this page for a breakdown of these costs.
-This includes visits to the vet (which is required by ADI regulations), the annual cost of vaccinations, worming and flea treatments, the cost of insurance, the cost of food, and an estimated cost of enrichment accessories, such as bedding and safe toys.
+The estimated minimum yearly cost of having an Assistance Dog in your family is €1,800 per annum.
+This includes visits to the vet (which is required by ADI regulations), the annual cost of vaccinations, worming and flea treatments, insurance, food, and an estimated cost of enrichment accessories, such as bedding and safe toys.

 Once I bring my dog home, who owns the dog?